baehless/2SMS/deployment/README.md

 * TODO

 Detailed information about the Endpoint process can be found in the syslog file (`/var/log/syslog`) or using journalctl (`journalctl -ru 2SMSendpoint.service`)

+## There are false positives, how can I found out why?
+TODO